Hebephrenic Schizophrenia: Symptoms Of Disorganized Schizophrenia

 The DSM-5 and the ICD-11

 The Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition by the American Psychiatric Association, combines all the subtypes of schizophrenia into one.
-In the fourth edition of the Diagnostic and Statistical Manual (DSM-4), schizophrenia was divided into disorganized schizophrenia (hebephrenic schizophrenia), paranoid schizophrenia, residual schizophrenia, undifferentiated schizophrenia, and catatonic schizophrenia.
+In the fourth edition of the Diagnostic and Statistical Manual (DSM-IV), schizophrenia was divided into disorganized schizophrenia (hebephrenic schizophrenia), paranoid schizophrenia, residual schizophrenia, undifferentiated schizophrenia, and catatonic schizophrenia.
 Catatonia is now separated into its own category, with schizophrenia as a specifier.

-The latest edition of the International Classification of Diseases (ICD-11) by the World Health Organization (WHO) also no longer lists hebephrenic schizophrenia as a subtype of schizophrenia.
 In the ICD-10, however, hebephrenic schizophrenia was described as "meeting the generic criteria for schizophrenia" and presenting "signs in the domains of affect, behavior, and thought."
 Some researchers also contend that clinicians may want to "consider it as a differential diagnosis, particularly in suspected personality disorder."

-Features of hebephrenic schizophrenia
+Features of hebephrenic schizophrenia or disorganized schizophrenia

-According to the American Psychological Association (APA), prominent symptoms of what was called hebephrenic (or disorganized") included:
+According to the American Psychological Association (APA), prominent symptoms of what was called hebephrenic (or "disorganized") included:

-• Disorganized thinking, speech, and behavior
+- Disorganized thinking, speech, and behavior

-• Fragmented speech
+- Fragmented speech

-• Flattened affect (showing little or no emotions)
+- Flattened affect (showing little or no emotions)

-• Inappropriate affect that doesn't fit the situation
+- Inappropriate affect that doesn't fit the situation

-• Extreme social withdrawal
+- Extreme social withdrawal

-• Unusual mannerisms, such as laughter and grimaces
+- Unusual mannerisms, such as laughter and grimaces

-Notably, however, hebephrenic schizophrenia is not usually associated with hallucinations and delusions.
+However, hebephrenic schizophrenia is not usually associated with hallucinations and delusions.
 Instead, disorganized speech and unusual behavior tend to be the more telling signs of hebephrenia.

 To prevent misdiagnosis and mistreatment, some researchers contend that hebephrenia might be better considered a "differential diagnosis in individuals who present with erratic and challenging behavior, in the relative absence of symptoms such as hallucinations or delusions."